-Utah occupancy levels and the average daily room rate for hotels and motels were both up slightly in 2011.
+Utah occupancy and average daily room rate for hotels and motels were both up slightly in 2011.

 "It was absolutely a better year," said Michael Johnson, executive director of the Utah Hotel and Lodging Association.
 "We were up in almost every segment.
 Almost every community saw a better occupancy and better rate."

-He said corporate travel and incentive travel programs were improving, which has benefitted lodging owners.
+He said corporate travel and incentive travel programs are improving, something that is helping lodging owners.

 "We're not seeing enormous growth, but it is going in the right direction," said Johnson.

-Salt Lake City hotels and motels fared the best in 2011, with a 69.6 percent occupancy rate and average daily room rate of $93.65.
+Salt Lake City recorded the best in 2011, with a 69.6 percent occupancy rate and average daily room rate of $93.65.

 Ogden occupancy was at 60.7 percent, Cedar City at 53 percent, St. George at 60.1 percent, Logan and Utah County at 58.1 percent, and other Utah cities and towns at 61.2 percent.

-The Stein Eriksen Lodge in Park City and The Grand America Hotel in Salt Lake City have earned Five Diamond Awards from AAA.
+The Stein Eriksen Lodge in Park City and The Grand America Hotel in Salt Lake City earned Five Diamond Awards from AAA in ratings released Wednesday.

-The diamonds are awarded to establishments that AAA says provide refined, stylish and upscale physical attributes to guests, as well as extensive amenities and services.
+The diamonds are awarded to establishments that AAA says provide refined, stylish and upscale physical attributes to guests with extensive amenities and services.
 Restaurants are chosen for the distinctive dining experiences that feature creative chefs, complex menus, fresh top-quality ingredients and expert staffs.

-Utah restaurants given the AAA Four Diamond Award are Midway's Blue Boar Inn; Orem's Chef's Table; Park City's Goldener Hirsch, Grappa Italian, River Horse on Main, The Glitretind, and the Mariposa; Sundance's The Tree Room; Salt Lake City's Bambara, Forage, Log Haven and Paris Bistro; and Sandy's La Caille.
+Utah restaurants given the AAA Four Diamond Award include the Midway's Blue Boar Inn; Orem's Chef's Table; Park City's Goldener Hirsch, Grappa Italian, River Horse on Main, The Glitretind, and the Mariposa; Sundance's The Tree Room; Salt Lake City's Bambara, Forage, Log Haven and Paris Bistro; and Sandy's La Caille.